grafana/loki/docs/logql.md

 #### Examples

+Get the top 10 applications by the highest log throughput:

 > `topk(10,sum(rate({region="us-east1"}[5m]) by (name))`

-Gets the top 10 applications by the highest log throughput.
+Get the count of logs during the last five minutes, grouping by level:

 > `sum(count_over_time({job="mysql"}[5m])) by (level)`

-Gets the count of logs during the last five minutes, grouping by level.
+Get the rate of HTTP GET requests from NGINX logs:

 > `avg(rate(({job="nginx"} |= "GET")[10s])) by (region)`

-Gets the rate of HTTP GET requests from NGINX logs.